cloudera/hue/docs/sdk/sdk.md

 ![Sortable Table](htmltable.png)

-The key to get this layout is to have a table with the CSS classes `css-data_table` and, optionally, adding onto that the CSS classes `selectable` and `sortable`.
+The key to get this layout is to have a table with the property `data-filters` set to `HtmlTable` and, optionally, adding onto that the CSS classes `selectable` and `sortable`.
 It's also important that your table have both `thead` and `tbody` tags.

 This mechanism for inspecting the HTML response for key structures is at the heart of front-end development with the HUE SDK.
 When you want to write your own behaviors, you'll be best served to write your logic into as many of these types as patterns as possible.